ErpNetDocs/tech/modules/my/timeline/index.md

 #### by Week

 This mode displays all activities for the current week as well as for the next up to 6 weeks.
-Each week is labeled with its BW number.

 > [!NOTE]
 >